Simulation-Software-Engineering/Lecture-Material/virtualization-and-containers/overview.md

   - Create detached container and bind mount
   - Will run cotnainer in detached mode, names it `test` and mounts current directory on Host to `/mnt/share`.
 Is based on `ubuntu` image.
   - Bind mount your source code for development for example
+  - I do not need `/bin/bash` because that is the default command for the `ubuntu` image.

 #### Restarting a stopped container with arbitrary command